 This contribution reports the results of EE2 Test 1.6 on weighted chroma prediction (WCP) method.
 The new chroma intra prediction is proposed, that predicted chroma samples of the current block are derived based on the weights and neighboring chroma samples and the weights are designed according to the difference between neighboring luma samples and the reconstructed luma samples of a coding block as proposed originally in JVET-Z0100.
-It is reported that on top of ECM-5.0, the overall coding performance impact for {Y, U, V} is:
+It is reported that on top of ECM-5.0, the overall coding performance impact for {Y, U, V, EncT, DecT} is: